cedardb/docs/content/references/datatypes/numeric.md

 ---

 Numerics are numbers that are typically used to represent counters or identifiers.
-Useful when exact precision is needed and rounding errors need to be exact, e.g., for monetary amounts.
+They are useful when exact precision is needed and rounding errors need to be exact, e.g., when storing monetary amounts.
 Numeric types offer a fixed amount of decimal *precision*, and a fixed *scale* of fractional digits.
 CedarDB supports two different storage widths, an eight-byte `numeric`, and a sixteen-byte `bignumeric`.
 Type specifications can use both names, as well as `decimal(precision, scale)`, interchangeably.
-The underlying representation will be chosen on the specified precision.
+CedarDB will choose the underlying representation automatically based on the specified precision.

-Usage example:
+## Usage Example
 ```sql
 create table example (
     price numeric(38, 3),